Kifen/AssetLock/README.md

 # AssetLock

-AssetLock is an implementation of a trustless luck contract.
+AssetLock is an implementation of a trustless lock contract.
 Deployment addresses can be found at [contract-addresses.json](https://github.com/Kifen/AssetLock/blob/main/contract-addresses.json).

 ### Build and Run